vgurianov/uml-sp/docs/case_studies/newton/newton.md

 		} else {isActive = false;};
 	}
 ```
+If *isActive* is *false* then particle do not can motion (see below Newton's first law).
 The actuate() method make particle is the active
 ```
 	void actuate() {
 	if (headItemOfJump != NULL) {isActive = true; };